-Nonoperating Income
+Investment Income

-Nonoperating income primarily includes investment income from short-term and long-term investments, board-designated investments and investments within assets limited as to use.
+Investment income primarily includes income from short-term and long-term investments, board-designated investments and investments within assets limited as to use.
 In addition, investment income is also recorded for certain equity method investments that are included within other assets.

-The components of nonoperating income are as follows:
+The components of investment income are as follows: